vlmoon99/near_social_mobile/README.md

 - **Notifications**: Real-time notifications and interacting with them directly.
 - **Filtering System**: Ability to hide content you want to avoid, including posts, comments, users, and their actions.

+## Features in development
+- **Local AI Recomendation System**: Smart data consumption based on user preference.
+- **One click registration Near Social Profiles**: Helps easily create accounts for your friends.
+- **UI customization**: Create your custom UI config and share it with friends using Near Blockchain.

 ## Screenshots

 ![screenshot](https://imgkub.com/images/2024/08/02/nsm-preview-1.png "Preview 1")